lindaprotocol/documentation-en/docs/clients/wallet-cli.md

 - `method` - The function name and its parameters; refer to the example for formatting.
 - `args` - The parameter values.
 To call the `receive` function, pass '#'.
 - `isHex` - Specifies if `method` and `args` are provided as hexadecimal strings.
-- `fee_limit` - The maximum amount of TRX that can be consumed by the transaction.
+- `fee_limit` - The maximum amount of LIND that can be consumed by the transaction.
-- `token_value` - The amount of the TRC-10 token.
+- `token_value` - The amount of the LRC-10 token.
-- `token_id` - The ID of the TRC-10 token.
+- `token_id` - The ID of the LRC-10 token.
 Use '#' if not applicable.

 Example: